2017–18 Senior Women's National Football Championship

 The 2017–18 Senior Women's National Football Championship is the 23rd edition of the Senior Women's National Football Championship, the premier competition in India for women's teams representing regional and state football associations.

-Manipur are currently the defending champions, having defeated Railways in the final during the 2016–17 edition of the tournament.
-The tournament is being hosted in Odisha and is running from 28 January to 14 February 2018 at the Barabati Stadium.
+Manipur were the defending champions, having defeated Railways in the final during the 2016–17 edition of the tournament.
+The tournament was hosted in Odisha and ran from 28 January to 14 February 2018 at the Barabati Stadium.

-Tamil Nadu won the championship beating Manipur 2–1 in the final.
-Indumathi Kathiresan was adjudged both Player of Final and Player of the Tournament.
+Tamil Nadu won the championship, beating Manipur 2–1 in the final.
+Their story inspired the 2019 film Bigil.
+Indumathi Kathiresan was both Player of the Final and Player of the Tournament.

 Format

 The 29 teams in the tournament are split into 8 groups of 2–4 teams each.
 On 9 February and 10 February, there will be four quarter-final matches and on 12 February there will be two semi-final matches.
 The Final itself will occur on 14 February.